-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 65 and older that benefit from AOP's Senior Health Insurance Counseling and Assistance Program and Long Term Care Ombudsman Program.
-7 Newspaper Ad Non- targeted/broad community June 10th, 2019, Legal Notice for release of proposed FFY 2019 Annual Action Plan.
-Notice provided instructions for submitting written comments about the plan or an opportunity to comment in person at a Public Hearing on June 19th, 2019.
-Notice was also posted on the town web page.
-No comments were received via newspaper ad.
-N/A
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+and reasons

+June 14, 2022, Legal

+Notice for release of

+proposed FFY 2022

+Annual Action Plan.

+Notice provided

+instructions for

+Non- submitting written

+7 Newspaper Ad targeted/broad comments about the

+community plan or an

+opportunity to

+comment in person

+at a Public Hearing on

+June 22, 2022.
+Notice

+was also posted on

+the town web page.

+Opportunity to

+Non- comment on

+8 Public Hearing targeted/broad proposed plan at

+community Public Hearing on July

+13, 2022.